-In this article, we are going to cover the 5 essential steps that are involved in developing an Android app for the Google Android platform.
+In this article, we are going to cover the 5 essential steps that are involved in the Android App Development Process for the Google Android platform.

 Let’s discuss the important steps in creating your very own Android App.